dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2944: Harsh discipline harms emotional development.
+### T2944: Discipline should be balanced with love, care, and understanding.

 |Support|
 |---|